NateRex/malmo-extension/example_missions/README.md

 This repository contains several example scripts to get you started creating missions in Malmo using the wrapper.
 These are located in the same directory as this README.
 All of the mission scripts follow a simple pattern:

 1. Create the mission environment
-2. Start the Malmo mission (specifying additional logging if necessary)
+2. Start the Malmo mission (specifying any logging or statistics collection)
 3. Define each agent's actions (occurs in a loop)
 4. Cleanup